-Plane travel: Consider round-the-world-tickets if you have the time.
+Plane travel on a budget: Consider round-the-world-tickets if you have the time.
 Often, you don’t actually pay much more for those, but they get you so much further!

 Did you know that cruise ships offer rides for their transit cruises back to their hometown once the season is over?
 Look into that!
 Tickets are cheap, and you will be one of very few people aboard one of those swimming cities!

 I am a big fan of street food and am 100% convinced that you don’t get to know a country if you don’t taste the street food.
 Don’t be afraid!
 Sometimes you might get a bad stomach, but after a while your body gets used to it.
 Choose a place where you see a lot of locals eating.
 Food has to be good there!
 Needless to say that street food often costs a fraction of what Western style restaurants charge you.